Catholic School Bundles: Catechists, Teachers, and Parents

 Pray first.

-Father or Sister have probably taught you the "Prayer to the Holy Ghost".
 It is a Confirmation prayer that helps any project.
 Remember, God gives the increase!

 If Sister goes by the old Baltimore Catechism, she will recommend that you choose a new patron saint, different from your name and middle name so you have more saints guiding and protecting you.